Skip to content

 namespaces

 Rego package namespaces to evaluate.
-TerraCi looks for deny and warn rules in these namespaces.
+TerraCi queries data.<namespace>.deny and data.<namespace>.warn for each namespace.

 yaml